The first-principles phase diagram of monolayer nanoconfined water: Extensive polymorph search using an MLP

-Water under nano-confinement experiences a lateral pressure due a combination of the attractive forces pulling the sheets of the confining material and the termination of the cavities.
+Water under nanoconfinement experiences a lateral pressure due to a combination of attractive van der Waals (vdW) forces pulling the sheets of the confining material and the termination of the cavities.
 The exact value of this lateral pressure within graphene confinement is not known, but computational studies and experiments suggest it to be in the 0.5 to 1.5\, GPa range~\cite{algara-siller_square_2015}.
-These high pressures are responsible for stabilizing numerous polymorphs of ice that are not found in bulk~\cite{johnston_liquid_2010, ferguson_computational_2012, zhao_highly_2014, corsetti_structural_2016, chen_two_2016, li_replica_2019, zhu_superheating_2017}.
-The lateral pressure, however, depends on the magnitude of the van der Waals forces~\cite{bjorkman_van_2012} as well as on the shape and mechanical response of the terminal edges of the cavity~\cite{zamborlini_nanobubbles_2015}, both of which are sensitive to the nature of the confining material.
-Therefore, a detailed study of the phase behavior of nano-confined water across a broad range of pressures -- beyond the expected 0.5 to 1.5\, GPa regime -- will be relevant for a general understanding of the properties of water in hydrophobic nano-cavities. \\
+These pressures can stabilize polymorphs of ice that are not found in bulk~\cite{corsetti_structural_2016, chen_two_2016}.
+The lateral pressure, however, depends on the magnitude of the vdW forces~\cite{bjorkman_van_2012} as well as on the shape and mechanical response of the terminal edges of the cavity~\cite{zamborlini_nanobubbles_2015}, both of which are sensitive to the nature of the confining material.
+Therefore, studying the phase behavior of nanoconfined water across a broad range of pressures, beyond the expected 0.5 to 1.5\,GPa regime, is relevant for a general understanding of the properties of water in hydrophobic nanocavities. \\